cedilha-lang/.github/profile/README.md

-## Ç - Text like code for beginners
+## Ç - Text like programming language for beginners